 Carver explores the theme of communication further, the following Monday, when Scotty is walking to school with his friend.
 Scotty tries to persuade his friend to tell him what he has bought him for his birthday, however his friend doesn’t say anything.
 Also after Scotty has been hit by the car, his friend asks him what it was like to be hit by a car but Scotty doesn’t answer his friend.
 Again the idea of a lack of communication.
 There are further instances in the story in which there is a lack of communication.
-First there is the instance in where Ann tells the technician ‘I don’t understand this,’ when the technician starts to take Scotty’s blood.
+There is the instance in where Ann tells the technician ‘I don’t understand this,’ when the technician starts to take Scotty’s blood.
 Ann (as anyone would) expects some explanation from the technician but it is not forthcoming.
 He continues without discussion or explanation, to take Scotty’s blood.